Joalor64GH/Rhythmo-SC/docs/Scripting.md

-# How to Use the Scripting System
-This will teach you how to use Rhythmo's scripting system.
-Basically, you can use this to make custom backgrounds, add special functions, make cool mechanics, etc.
+Scripts in Rhythmo can be active in only one song, or be applied globally to every song.
+You can use scripts to make custom backgrounds, add special functions, make cool mechanics, etc.

 Your script should either be located in `assets/scripts/[name].hxs`, or in `assets/songs/[song-name]/[name].hxs`. <br>
 However, if your script is a scripted state or substate, it should be located in `assets/classes/[name].hxs`.